DETAILED ACTION

 Blokland does not specifically disclose: wherein the sensor body comprises polyamide (PA) 6.6, a coating layer covering an outer surface of the sensor element, an outer surface of the sensor body, and an entire outer surface of the output cable, the coating layer comprising a modified alkyd conformal coating (DCA).

-In the similar field of endeavor, Seaton in fig.1 (and at least Abstract) teaches a coating layer (108) covering an outer surface of the sensor element (102), an outer surface of the sensor body (102/ a sensor 102 reads on both sensor body and sensor element), and an entire outer surface of the output cable (see e.g., Abstract that teaches all sensor assembly immersed in the polymer broadly read this limitation for also leads106/104).
+In the similar field of endeavor, Seaton in fig.1 (and at least Abstract) teaches a coating layer (108) covering an outer surface of the sensor element (102), an outer surface of the sensor body (102/ a sensor 102 reads on both sensor body and sensor element), and an portion of outer surface of the output cable (see e.g., Abstract that teaches all sensor assembly immersed in the polymer broadly read this limitation for also leads106/104).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use Seaton’s coating for Blokland’s sensor unit so that the coating layer covering an outer surface of the modified Blokland’s sensor element, an outer surface of the modified Blokland’s sensor body, and an entire outer surface of the modified Blokland’s sensor output cable .
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use Seaton’s coating for Blokland’s sensor unit so that the coating layer covering an outer surface of the modified Blokland’s sensor element, an outer surface of the modified Blokland’s sensor body, and a portion outer surface of the modified Blokland’s sensor output cable .
 One of ordinary skill in the art would know sensor assemblies need protective coatings for use in high temperature and highly corrosive environment (e.g., ¶0001 of Seaton) and have been motivated to make this modification in order to protect the sensor assembly from environment negative impacts.

 Claim 6